weitianxin/MACR/README.md

 ```
 # Run the code

 Like what we mentioned in our paper, great performance can be obtained by easily setting C=30 or C=40.
-Here we show the results of setting C=40.
+Here we show the example results of setting C=40.

 Normal MF :